-The Rev. Joseph Farber, previously Vicar of the Good Shepherd Episcopal Church in Sapulpa, Oklahoma and most recently Rector at the Church of the Transfiguration in Sisters, Oregon, will be returning to Oklahoma as Priest-in-Charge at St Michael’s Church, Norman.
+The Rev. Joseph Farber, previously Vicar of the Good Shepherd Episcopal Church in Sapulpa, Oklahoma and most recently Rector at the Church of the Transfiguration in Sisters, Oregon, has returned to Oklahoma as Priest-in-Charge at St Michael’s Church, Norman.

 Fr.
 Joseph is a native of the Oklahoma City area, graduating from Moore High School in 1976.
 As a youth, he was very active in the Youth Ministry Program of the Oklahoma United Methodist Conference before leaving to attend the University of Chicago.
 It was in Chicago, under the guidance of the campus Episcopal chaplain, a fellow Oklahoman, that Joseph became an Episcopalian.
 At the University of Chicago Fr.
 Joseph earned a B.A. in Religion in the Humanities, then returned to Oklahoma, where he earned a J.D. at the University of Oklahoma.
 He spent the next 24 years practicing law.
 During this time, he was a frequent lecturer for Oklahoma Bar Association Continuing Legal Education seminars on bankruptcy law and taught bankruptcy law as an adjunct professor at the OU Law School.